Green Gallery: Green Ross

 covers to Green Lantern #1 and The Overstreet Comic-Book Price Guide #27

-Maybe the earliest GL piece of Alex's I recall seeing is his nifty re-creation of the cover to the original Green Lantern #1 for an edition of The Overstreet Comic-Book Price Guide.
-DC has published several ongoing series titled Green Lantern over the years — plus assorted miniseries, spinoffs, collections, etc. — the first of them starring Alan Scott, who invented the identity (or so he thought, much later stories revealed) at the end of his introduction in July 1940's All-American Comics #16.
+Perhaps the earliest GL piece of Alex's I recall seeing is his re-creation of the cover to the original Green Lantern #1 for an edition of The Overstreet Comic-Book Price Guide.
+DC has published several ongoing series titled Green Lantern over the years — plus assorted miniseries, spinoffs, collections, etc. — the first of them starring Alan Scott, who invented the identity (or so he thought, much later stories would reveal) at the end of his introduction in July 1940's All-American Comics #16.
 The stories in Fall 1941's GL #1 were all written and drawn, respectively, by Bill Finger and Martin Nodell, the character's creators, but Howard Purcell handled the cover that Ross interpreted in 1997 for Overstreet.

 Ross also penciled and painted a variant cover for the latest Green Lantern #1, dated July 2005 — which, as seen atop this post, was subsequently used for the hardcover and trade-paperback editions of Green Lantern: No Fear, reprinting the early issues of the new series.